 In December 2001, Jared was assaulted when attending Rutgers University in New Jersey and incurred a traumatic brain injury.
 Several months after this unfortunate experience and myriad tests later, the neurosurgeon diagnosed him with Chiari Malformation and Syringomyelia.
 After continuously researching for pain management solutions online without any success, Jared became extremely frustrated while living with never ending and excruciating pain throughout the years.
 This would further motivate him to take action.
 This was not the sort of action to reach out to another nonprofit and find out what’s new, it was the sort of action where he felt the need to construct his own nonprofit organization.
 One that would allow him to have a hands on approach with research and community outreach.

-Jared currently lives in Santa Monica and serves as the Founder and President of Conversion Training, a sports training research company which revolves around Wearable Technology.
+Jared currently lives in Santa Monica and serves as Founder and CEO of Conversion, a health and fitness technology company.

 Seth Katz – Board Member

 Seth Katz is a resident of Santa Monica, CA and brings an extensive background in philanthropy and non-profit administration to The Chiari Project.